zm1990s/dify-docs/en/getting-started/install-self-hosted/docker-compose.md

 docker-worker-1       langgenius/dify-api:0.6.13         "/bin/bash /entrypoi…"   worker       About a minute ago   Up About a minute             5001/tcp
 ```

+With these steps, you should be able to install Dify successfully.

 ### Upgrade Dify

 Enter the docker directory of the dify source code and execute the following commands: